accio-blue/.better-coding-agents/README.md

 2. copy paste the following command into opencode (while it's open in your home directory)

 And now you have slash commands for these libraries/frameworks in opencode and cursor. as well as a special agent in opencode that can search the codebase for the answer to a question.

-_I also included the color theme I like ported to opencode as well lol_

 ````md
 # Init Command